RichardJECooke/richardjecooke.github.io/README.md

 ## Bitbucket deploy
 - Set your main branch in bitbucket or github to 'deployed' and set this branch in your config to deploy too.
 - Keep committing locally to master.
+Don't commit to deployed in git, Hexo will do it below for you.
 ```bash
 ./node_modules/.bin/hexo clean && ./node_modules/.bin/hexo generate
 ./node_modules/.bin/hexo deploy